 Quality of Care: Making Cancer Choices

-Facing a cancer diagnosis can be a life-changing event for you and your family, presenting important and sometimes overwhelming questions and decisions.
+A cancer diagnosis can be a life-changing event for you and your family that presents important and sometimes overwhelming questions and decisions.
 The treatment choices you make first can make a difference in your outcome and your quality of life.
 With rare exception, you and your family have time to sort through your options and carefully consider how best to proceed.
 But where to start?

 How to make your best, most informed decision

-As one of 40 National Cancer Institute-designated Comprehensive Cancer Centers, Vanderbilt-Ingram Cancer Center is committed not only to pursuing the most innovative research and treatment for cancer but also to serving as a community resource for education and information.
-This section of our website is designed to provide you with answers, and to connect you to other resources, to help you make your best and most informed decisions about your cancer care.
+Vanderbilt-Ingram Cancer Center is committed to pursuing the most innovative research and treatment for cancer and serving as a community resource for education and information.
+This section of our website is designed to provide you with answersand to connect you to other resourcesWe are here to help you make your best and most informed decisions about your cancer care.

 How should I choose a cancer treatment team?

 Cancer is not one single disease, but a collection of many different diseases and different subtypes.
-When faced with this serious diagnosis, you should consider a variety of factors, including the range of treatment options and the level of expertise offered for your specific type of cancer.
+When faced with a cancer diagnosis, you should consider a variety of factors, including the range of treatment options and the level of expertise offered for your specific type of cancer.
 For instance: